superfluid-finance/super-examples/examples/beginner-examples/money-streaming/README.md

-### Welcome to the Money Router - a basic example to get you started with the Superfluid Constant Flow Agreement
+# Welcome to the Money Router
+### A basic example to get you started with the Superfluid Constant Flow Agreement

 This example has a Youtube walkthrough to go along with it!
 You can watch it here: https://www.youtube.com/watch?v=1mwbYQ429IU